vtex-sites/base.store/README.md

 This starter uses [Tailwind CSS](https://tailwindcss.com/) for styling.
 If you want, you can remove it and use other solutions.
 Both Gatsby and Store UI support many different CSS frameworks, like [emotion](https://emotion.sh/docs/introduction), [stitches](https://stitches.dev/docs/introduction) or even no CSS framework at all.
 This guide covers best practices and patterns to use when styling with Tailwind.

 Tailwind is a utility-first CSS framework.
 The goal of this starter is to make it possible for developers to use Tailwind themes to change the look of the store.
-To accomplish this, a few things needs to be respected:
+To accomplish this, a few things need to be respected:

-1. Do never use hard coded colors/padings/spacings etc. e.g.: `px-[10px], bg-[#fff]`
+1. Do never use hard coded colors/padings/spacings etc, e.g., `px-[10px]`, `bg-[#fff]`.
-2. Do never use named colors, but use alias colors instead: e.g. `bg-primary` instead of `bg-blue`
+2. Do never use named colors, but use alias colors instead, e.g., `bg-primary` instead of `bg-blue`.

-> **Note**: CSS modules generate extra classes in your final CSS sheet.
+> :warning: CSS modules generate extra classes in your final CSS sheet.
 Use them with caution.

 ## 🎓 Learning the Frameworks

 Looking for more guidance?
-Full documentation for FastStore lives [on thir github](https://github.com/vtex/faststore).
-Also, for learning Gatsby, take a look at the [Gatsby Website](https://www.gatsbyjs.com/).
-They have plenty of tutorials and examples in there.
+Full documentation for FastStore lives [on this GitHub repository](https://github.com/vtex/faststore).
+Also, for learning Gatsby, take a look at the [Gatsby Website](https://www.gatsbyjs.com/), they have plenty of tutorials and examples in there.

 ## ⚡ Performance & QA

 This project has strict performance budgets.
-Right out of the box, this project performs around 95 on Google's Page Speed Insights website, that usually is way more strict than your laptop's chrome lighthouse.
-Every time you commit into the repository, our QA bots will run and evaluate your code quality.
+Right out of the box, this project performs around 95 on Google's Page Speed Insights website, which usually is way more strict than your laptop's chrome lighthouse.
+Every time you commit to the repository, our QA bots will run and evaluate your code quality.
 We recommend you NEVER put in production a code that breaks any of the bots.
 If a bot breaks and still you need to put the code into production, change the bot config (`lighthouserc.js`, `cypress.json`) to make it pass and merge.
-This way you ensure your website will keep performing well during the years to come
+This way you ensure your website will keep performing well during the years to come.